louisboilard/.config/README.md

 Requires a local copy of the rust docs.

-Syntastic plugin for syntax checking and tooglable error/warning window.
+Syntastic plugin for syntax checking, toogleable error/warning window and other customizations for error signaling.

 rust-vim plugin for automatic integration of Syntastic, rustfmt (code formatting),